vpavlin/what-to-see/README.md

  - [x] Cliff walk
  - [ ] Mansion tour
 - [ ] Fall River - Battleship Cove
+- [ ] Water fire - select weekend nights in summer they light torches on the river that runs thru the city and have a city wide festival around the river

 ## Cape Cod